 Welcome to Pennant Hills Photographic Club

 PHPC is a medium-sized club of around 50-60 members.
 Our members range in skill from enthusiastic novices to experienced photographers.
 The club has a few members who are judges.
-We have a number of members who run the mentoring program for our newer members to learn the capabilities of their camera(s).
+We also have a number of members who are available as mentors for other members who wish to advance their skills with their equipment and with other aspects of photography.
 We are large enough to support the growth of members but small enough to be a community, where all members can know each other.
 The club is here to challenge us to get the best from ourselves and our cameras.
 Our aims are:

 - Helping members improve their photography,

 - Providing entertainment and ensuring each member has a good time.